Schedules and Triggers

 Overview

-Data flows can be triggered to run on-demand or as part of a schedule.
+Data tasks can be triggered to run on-demand or as part of a schedule.
 Scheduled triggers can be configured to repeat on a user-defined cadence, like daily, weekly, or monthly.
 Empower provides great flexibility for scheduling cadences, as described below in the Scheduling Triggers section.

 📘

-If a flow is triggered to run (either with an on-demand trigger or via scheduled trigger) and the flow is already queued or running, Empower will queue the flow to run again as soon as the current run is complete.
+If a task is triggered to run (either with an on-demand trigger or via scheduled trigger) and the flow is already queued or running, Empower will queue the flow to run again as soon as the current run is complete.

 On-demand Triggers